FaustinCarter/scraps/README.rst

 - Example2: a slightly more advanced tutorial that focuses on lots of sweeps at several temperatures and powers.

 - Example3: an example showcasing some of the more advanced plotting features.
-The data for this note book is at: http://dx.doi.org/10.5281/zenodo.61575
+The data for this notebook is at: http://dx.doi.org/10.5281/zenodo.61575

 - ExampleData.zip: A ton of actual superconducting resonator data from a Nb microstrip resonator made at ANL.